Last updated on September 21st, 2023 at 08:34 pm

 Get your two year old to love books by visiting the library and taking out books to read all week.
 They often have toddler specific programs for free that you can go to and some libraries also have toys to play with.

-Check out local children’s museums or check your “adult” museum and see if they have a kid area where they can touch the exhibits.
+Are you ready for an ultimate toddler adventure?
+Check out local children’s museums or check your ‘adult’ museum and see if they have a kid area where they can touch the exhibits.

-Your toddler will learn so many new words and will see so many new things – a fantastic place for tactile and visual learners.
+Your toddler will learn so many new words and will see so many new things.

 Tips: If your aquarium is big like ours buy your tickets in advance.
 This will speed up the entry time for you and your family.
 Toddlers hate lines!